 - 5.5 An entry and exit register of all persons arrested and detained at a police station should be maintained at such police station.
-The register should accurately include: - a) The identity of the arrested person or detainee; - b) The time of entry; - c) The officer handing over the arrested person; - d) Any injuries or medical conditions of the arrested person or detainee observed by the police officer or communicated by the arrested person or detainee; - e) A list of any personal belongings taken into the custody of the police to ensure the safety of the arrested person or detainee; - f) The time of exit; - g) The reason for exit; - h) The location to which the detainee is transferred upon exit; and - i) Where applicable, the officers accompanying the detainee to such other lawful and duly authorised place of detention. - 5.6 The police officers in charge of the custody of a detainee should be clearly designated and duly recorded.
+The register should accurately include: - a) The identity of the arrested person or detainee; - b) The time of entry; - c) The officer handing over the arrested person; - d) Any injuries or medical conditions of the arrested person or detainee observed by the police officer or communicated by the arrested person or detainee; - e) A list of any personal belongings taken into the custody of the police to ensure the safety of the arrested person or detainee; - f) If the suspect is taken out of the police station, the location to which the suspect is taken: - g) The time of exit; - h) The reason for exit; - i) The time the suspect was returned to the police station; and - j) Where applicable, the officers accompanying the detainee to such other lawful and duly authorised place of detention. - 5.6 The police officers in charge of the custody of a detainee should be clearly designated and duly recorded.
 This record should include the 'duty-in' and 'duty-out' time of the relevant police officers. - 5.7 The police officers in charge of the custody of a detainee should record the following information regarding persons in their custody: - a) Any medical requests made by the detainee along with the time of such request; - b) Any first aid or routine medication administered to the detainee (such record should include the name and dosage of the medication administered, along with the time of administering it); - c) Where required, any meals provided to the detainee; - d) The identity of any person who visits the detainee, and the date and time of such visit; and - e) Any other relevant observations.